 -g option controls the primary group.
 When you use a lowercase

 sudo usermod -g web john

 How to Check a User’s Group

-To check whether you were able to successfully add a user to a group in Linux, you can use the
+To check whether you could add a user to a group in Linux successfully, you can use the

 id command.
 It gives you the ability to see all the groups to which a user has access.

 For example, to obtain information about a user,

 john, pass the username as an argument to the